 Havana © Camilo O. Rojas

-The historic old town, Habana Vieja or Colonial Havana, is a UNESCO World Heritage Site, and fast becoming a major tourist destination.
-The Spanish left behind some superb colonial architecture, and many of the great buildings and grand plazas are being restored to their former glory.
-Central Havana (Centro Habana) boasts some of the most important museums and architectural highlights, including the Revolution Museum, and the National Capitol, resembling the US Capitol Building in Washington DC.
-The trendy suburb of Vedado boasts high-rise buildings and modern hotels, and draws locals and visitors alike with its theatres, art galleries, restaurants, cafes, and cabaret shows; however most of the city's sights are in Habana Vieja and Centro Habana.
-The five-mile (8km) seawall, or malecón, stretches from Vedado to Habana Vieja, and is lined with architectural gems in various states of dilapidation or restoration.
+The historic old town, Habana Vieja or Colonial Havana, is a UNESCO World Heritage Site, and a major tourist destination.
+The Spanish left behind some superb colonial architecture, and many of the great buildings and grand plazas are being restored to their former glory, although ironically the general dilapidation of the great buildings of Havana contributes enormously to their charm.
+Central Havana (Centro Habana) boasts some of the most important museums and architectural highlights of the city, including the Revolution Museum and the National Capitol, which resembles the US Capitol Building in Washington DC.
+The trendy suburb of Vedado boasts high-rise buildings and modern hotels, and draws locals and visitors alike with its theatres, art galleries, restaurants, cafes and cabaret shows; however, most of the city's sights are in Habana Vieja and Centro Habana.
+The five-mile (8km) seawall, or malecón, stretches from Vedado to Habana Vieja, and is lined with architectural gems in various states of dilapidation and restoration.

 Havana's nightlife will exhaust even the most seasoned partygoer.
 After dark, nightclubs and bars come alive and the famous rum cocktails flow freely.
-The city has plenty of cultural entertainment too, and its fair share of monuments, museums and statues.
-For those travellers needing rest from all this activity, the stunning beaches are only twenty minutes east of the city.
+For travellers needing rest from all this revelry, the lovely beaches are only twenty minutes east of the city.

 Become our Havana Travel Expert